tysonchamp/apache-server/README.md

 1st download all the .sh files and keep it in your /root directory.
 2nd use the below command to start the installation.

-sh install-setup.sh <your-domain-name-here>
+sh install-setup.sh "your-domain-name-here"

-Note : replace <your-domain-name-here> with your "fully qulified domain name".
+Note : replace "your-domain-name-here" with your "fully qulified domain name".
 For example sh install-setup.sh tysonchamp.com

 I'll add more fetures to this script in future.
 If you found any mistakes or have suggestions then please contact me here: